OutsourcedGuru/3d-printing-instructions/README.md

 ## What's next?
 I hope to create a step-by-step guide to allow each of you to feel comfortable using the Creator Pro printer, at least to produce parts from files made available to you.

 Given that the OCA coins are small and several could be printed per print job, you could consider stock-piling them and using them for some sort of counter or token in an incentive system.
+I've printed several coins and will bring them in for review.

 ### Skills
 1. Select a file from the SD card and print it to produce a part (relatively easy)